Eijkeyal/Networking-operating-system-Research-and-Report-work/README.md

 - To examine **memory management strategies** used in modern operating systems.
 - To explore the structure and functionality of **file systems**.
 - To investigate **networking protocols** and how operating systems handle network communication.
-- To evaluate **security mechanisms** implemented by operating systems to ensure data protection and system stability.
+- To evaluate **security mechanisms** implemented by operating systems to ensure data protection and system stability.  <br>

-- Process Management (Creation, Scheduling, Termination)
+1. Process Management (Creation, Scheduling, Termination)
-- Inter-Process Communication (IPC)
+2. Inter-Process Communication (IPC)
-- Process Synchronization & Deadlocks
+3. Process Synchronization & Deadlocks
-- Memory Management
+4. Memory Management
-- File Systems
+5. File Systems
-- Networking Protocols
+6. Networking Protocols
-- OS Security
+7. OS Security
 ---

 # 🖥️ Logbook 2: Installation of Windows Server 2022 using Oracle VirtualBox